Home AlsaceCycling in Alsace: the 3 Countries Loop

 _

-Thanks to the Alsace Tourist Office, to Alsace à Vélo, to the Mulhouse Tourist Office, to the Bad Bellingen Tourist Office, to the Pays de Saint-Louis Tourist Office, to the Sundgau Tourist Office, and to the aiRPur agency for this beautiful welcome.
-And thanks also to my wonderful travel companion, my Mathilde for her good humor, her patience, and for watching over me during the delicate moments (do not hesitate to go take a look at her article on this itinerary)!
+Thanks to the Alsace tourist office, to Alsace à vélo, to the Mulhouse tourist office, to the Bad Belligen tourist office, to the Pays de Saint-Louis tourist office, to the Sundgau tourist office, and to the aiRPur agency for this wonderful welcome.
+And thanks also to my amazing travel companion, my Mathilde, for her good humor, her patience, and for looking after me during the tricky moments (don’t hesitate to take a look at her article on this itinerary)!

 Cyclist on a wooded path along a river during the 3 Countries Loop.

-I hope that with all this I will have made you want to discover or rediscover Alsace and the 3 Countries Loop, and if you, too, have your tips for this destination, do not hesitate to share them in the comments!
+I hope that all of this has made you want to discover or rediscover Alsace and the 3 Countries Loop, and if you have your own top tips for this destination, feel free to share them in the comments!

 You Might Also Like